Learning to Split: A Reinforcement-Learning-Guided Splitting Heuristic for Neural Network Verification: Preliminaries

 \subsection{Reinforcement Learning}

 Reinforcement Learning (RL) is a method for producing an autonomous agent that can make sequential decisions and interact with an environment, with the goal of maximizing a cumulative reward.
 The core components of an RL system are the agent, the environment, states, actions, and rewards\cite{SuBa18}.

-Value-based methods try to estimate the action value $Q(s,a)$, which represents the expected return from taking $a$ in $s$ and acting optimally thereafter.
-The standard one-step update is

-with learning rate $\alpha$ and discount factor $\gamma$.
-Because using the same network to both select and evaluate $\max_{a'} Q(s',a')$ overestimates values, we adopt \emph{Double DQN}~\cite{HaGuSi16}, which decouples selection and evaluation via a target network $Q'$:

-This yields more stable targets and empirically improves convergence.
-In our setting, the learned policy maps verification states to split choices that prune the search tree more aggressively than hand-crafted heuristics.

-DQN uses an \(\varepsilon\)-greedy exploitation-exploration policy: with probability \(1-\varepsilon\) it selects an action with the highest current \(Q\)-value, and with probability \(\varepsilon\) it picks a random action from the available set.

-Deep Reinforcement Learning (DRL) is a particular flavor of RL, where deep neural networks are used as function approximators for policies and/or value functions~\cite{SuBa18,HaGuSi16}.

-\mysubsection{Learning from Demonstrations.} Deep Q-learning from Demonstrations (DQfD) combines the standard Q-learning framework, with a set of expert demonstrations~\cite{HeVePiLaScPiHoQuSeOsDuAgLeGr18}.
-The idea is to leverage a small amount of high-quality expert data to accelerate the learning process and guide the agent toward an effective policy more quickly.
-DQfD achieves this by maintaining a demonstration replay buffer that stores the expert's experiences.
-The learning process combines a standard DQN temporal difference loss for self-exploration with a large margin supervised loss that encourages the agent to mimic the expert's actions.
-This combination significantly reduces the required exploration time and improving performance, particularly in complex sequential decision-making tasks.
+In value-based RL, the objective is to learn an action-value function that estimates the long-term utility of taking a given action in a given state.

+Double DQN~\cite{HaGuSi16} is a value-based method that improves training stability by decoupling action selection from action evaluation through a target network.
+Training typically follows an \(\varepsilon\)-greedy exploration strategy, whereby the agent selects the action with the highest estimated value with probability \(1-\varepsilon\), and explores alternative actions with probability \(\varepsilon\).

+Deep Q-learning from Demonstrations (DQfD)~\cite{HeVePiLaScPiHoQuSeOsDuAgLeGr18} augments Q-learning with expert trajectories.
+The objective combines a value-learning term with a large-margin supervised term that encourages imitation of expert actions, enabling training to start from demonstration data rather than pure exploration.